Writing Concert Program Notes:

 Notes on the score - Some scores will include quite bit of information about the piece: sometimes a program note by the composer, or an indication of who commissioned the work and when it was first performed.
 Concert Band repertoire is particularly generous in this respect—with the educational market in mind, band composers often provide quite extensive descriptions.

 Published collections of program notes - Many of the finest program annotators have published collections of their notes, often covering a host of "standard" compositions.
 Check out the MT125's in both the reference collection and the main stacks upstairs.
-A few selected sources of notes for orchestral music are:
+A few selected sources of notes for orchestral music in the standard repertoire are:

 - Edward Downes, The New York Philharmonic Guide to the Symphony.
 Downes, longtime annotator of the New York Philharmonic, published 20 years' worth of his notes in 1976.
 I appreciate Downes's cogent, no-nonsense style, and broad coverage.